· · ·

 Coron Island Hopping Tours: How to Rent a Private Boat in Coron

 If you ask the right people, it’s possible to rent a private boat and guide in Coron for a reasonable price.
-I managed to do this with two friends by asking my hotel staff.
+I managed to do this with two friends directly through my hotel.

-Your success rate will depend upon your/their connections and your success at haggling.
+Your success rate will depend upon their connections and your success at haggling.

 This gives you the chance to visit places that are not covered on the typical tour routes in Coron.